Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed problem with `datetime-local` input field and the validator.
 * Generate a configuration setting for controlling which object types should be used in Scribite plug-ins / Finder component (#894).
 * Minor fix for `localizedcurrency` filter usage.
+* Excluded user fields from sorting because it would require joining the user table for each user field in almost all queries.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.4).

 ## ModuleStudio 0.7.3 (Feb 18, 2017)